AbhishekMali21/VTU-CSE-LAB-SOLUTIONS/6th SEM/SYSTEM SOFTWARE AND OPERATING SYSTEM LABORATORY/README.md

 10 - a).
 Design, develop and implement a C/C++/Java program to simulate a numerical calculator.

 10 - b).
 Design, develop and implement a C/C++/Java program to simulate page replacement technique.

+11 - Program to recognize whether a given sentence is simple or compound.

+12 - Write a C++ program to emulate the Unix ln command